Introduction

 Coverage for Siding Damage

-• Key Factors Influencing Coverage: Several factors play into whether your insurance will cover siding replacement, including the cause of the damage and the specific terms and conditions of your policy.
+- Key Factors Influencing Coverage: Several factors can affect whether your insurance will pay for siding replacement, including how the damage occurred and the specific terms of your policy.

 The Importance of Policy Review